mwbowers/mwbowers.github.io/reference/datagate/datagate-common/invariant-culture-type-converter.md

 ---
 title: InvariantCultureTypeConverter class
-description: Provides a type converter to convert object types to and from string representations, using the invariant culture.
+description: "Provides a type converter to convert object types to and from string representations, using the invariant culture. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Provides a type converter to convert object types to and from string representations, using the invariant culture.